DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-1-mentor-materials.md

 Learn that:

-- Learning involves a lasting change in pupils’ capabilities or understanding
+- Learning involves a lasting change in pupils' capabilities or understanding
 - An important factor in learning is memory, which can be thought of as comprising two elements: working memory and long-term memory
 - Working memory is where information that is being actively processed is held, but its capacity is limited and can be overloaded
 - Long-term memory can be considered as a store of knowledge that changes as pupils learn by integrating new ideas with existing knowledge